 Relationships between standards

 Digital reporting standards are becoming the norm.
-No standard lives in a vacuum and they often cover topic closely related or even competing with other standards.
-Making sure that a standard is related in the right way, usually complementary rather than competing needs to be managed by its authors.
+No standard lives in a vacuum, and they often cover topics closely related or even competing with other standards.
+Making sure that a standard is related in the right way, usually complementary rather than competing, needs to be managed by its authors.

 An example of related standards is how new environmental, social and governance (ESG) standards are related to financial standards.
 These both are concerned with company reporting and, in the Annual Financial Report, they will even be found in the same document.
 The topics are different, but some overlap is inevitable.